marc2332/bliss/doc/docs/config_icepap.md

 More information about **Encoder** objects [here](motion_encoder.md)

-### Shutter configuration
+### IcePAP Shutter configuration

-The IcePAP controller can be put in shutter control mode, to operate opening and closing of a shutter.
+The IcePAP controller can be put in shutter control mode (using IcePAP LIST MODE), to operate opening and closing of a shutter.
+This is done by moving back and forth a stepper motor between two pre-defined positions.
+The change is trigger by an external signal.

 #### Specific IcePAP shutter configuration

-* **axis\_name**: name of existing IcePAP axis to move as a shutter
+* **axis_name**: name of existing IcePAP axis to move as a shutter
 * **closed_position**: position of the shutter when it is closed (in user position)
 * **opened_position**: position of the shutter when it is open (in user position)